Venus Express orbiter instruments

 Led by IFSI-INAF, Rome, Italy

-PFS will be able to measure the temperature of the atmosphere between altitudes of 55–100 kilometres at a very high resolution.
-It will also be able to measure the surface temperature and therefore be able to search for volcanic activity.
-In addition to its temperature measurements, PFS will be able to make composition measurements of the atmosphere.
+PFS could measure the temperature of the atmosphere between altitudes of 55–100 kilometres at a very high resolution.
+It also measured the surface temperature in the quest to search for volcanic activity.
+In addition to its temperature measurements, PFS made composition measurements of the atmosphere.

 Heritage: Mars Express